Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The sixth script would print the first ten lines of the /etc/passwd file The seventh script would print only the third line of the iacta file The eighth script would create a file with special characters in the file name
+The sixth script would print the first ten lines of the /etc/passwd file The seventh script would print only the third line of the iacta file The eighth script would create a file with special characters in the file name The ninth script would output the results of the ls -la command into the designated file